Super Mario Bros. Has a New Glitch After 40 Years

 Finding a needle in a haystack: 40 years of code

 The breakthrough came when researchers stopped treating the crash as an endpoint and began using it as a starting point.
 For weeks, they tested hundreds of hypotheses, manipulating Mario's positions, enemy counters, and NES memory.
 They wanted to find a way to force the game to read data from RAM as processor instructions.
-This is work on the edge of hardware and logic, requiring an understanding of how the 40-year-old 2A03 chip processes data.

 Connect this to something concrete: Kosmic and his collaborators used a previously known object limit bug, but in an unprecedented way.
 They managed to exceed the memory allocation limits for objects in the game, so data from one object was read as processor instructions.
 This was not an accident—it was a precise operation at the level of zeros and ones.